North Frontenac

 North Frontenac is a township in Frontenac County in eastern Ontario, Canada.

 History

-North Frontenac was created in 1998 by the amalgamation of three municipalities: the Township of Barrie; the Township of Clarendon and Miller; and the Township of Palmerston, North and South Canonto.
+North Frontenac was created on January 1, 1998, by the amalgamation of three municipalities: the Township of Barrie; the Township of Clarendon and Miller; and the Township of Palmerston, North and South Canonto.

 Geography

 North Frontenac is in the heart of Eastern Ontario's cottage country.
 Cottages and campsites dot the shores of the Township's many clean lakes.
 Located entirely on the Canadian Shield, the landscape can often be rough and unpredictable, but at the same time provides scenic vistas.
 Residents, both permanent and seasonal, enjoy a wide variety of outdoor activities.
 The Township is bordered by Greater Madawaska to the north, Addington Highlands to the west, Central Frontenac to the south and Lanark Highlands to the east.

 Communities

 The township includes the communities of Ardoch, Beatty, Beech Corners, Canonto, Coxvale, Donaldson, Fernleigh, Harlowe, Mississippi Station, Myers Cave, Ompah, Plevna, Robertsville, Snow Road Station and Wilbur.